ljjbluesky/brendanforster.com/content/series/octokit-roadmap/2-proof-of-concept.md

 plan to include the request and response models in the same file, but I didn't get that far with the proof of concept.

+## Client internals

-You'll notice that the constructor accepts a `HttpClient` but doesn't actually use it.
+You may notice that the constructor accepts a `HttpClient` but doesn't use it currently.
 This is also different from the current Octokit.net behaviour (where `ApiConnection` is the constructor parameter).
-I'll switch back to that for the actual implementation, but I'd love to get to the point where we can remove our internal abstractions with components that exist for:
+I'll switch back to that for the actual implementation, but I'd love to get to the point where we can remove our internal abstractions with components that exist for some parts, in favour of using built-in features:

  - making HTTP requests based on the required verb and path
- - parsing JSON response to turn JSON into C# objects and vice versa
+ - parsing JSON response into C# objects and vice versa

 `HttpClient` is already used inside Octokit.net, but I'd love to make it's use more explicit rather than burying it in a bunch of abstractions.
+We also need to be mindful of GitHub Enterprise environments, as these routes require a prefix to the path (`/api/v3`) when being invoked.

-The `System.Text.Json.JsonSerializer` namespace (only available since .NET Core 3.0) could be a replacement for our `SimpleJson`-based parsing, but I think we can survive with that currently because it's being built from source for our use case.
+The `System.Text.Json.JsonSerializer` namespace (only available since .NET Core 3.0) could be a replacement for our `SimpleJson`-based parsing, but I think we can survive with that currently because it's being built from source for our use case and has a lot of conventions and opinions that would also need to be ported.

 Maybe this will be worth discussing when we have a case to make for dropping support for .NET Framework completely.